 That means a lot, she said.

 “It’s always important that students see their work in a different, neutral environment,” she said.
 “For them to step away personally from it and see it on display helps them to navigate their future direction.”

-Showing their artwork at GCU “may give them [the student artists] the gumption to get out there and push their artwork on the public,” said Ms. Cecere.
+Showing their artwork at GCU “may give them the gumption to get out there and push their artwork on the public,” said Ms. Cecere.
 The effort also “connects the university with the local community of students, which could only have a positive outcome for us all.”

-View photos from the artists’ reception on November 3 on Flickr.
+View photos from the artists’ reception on November 3.